 If you have any questions regarding the fishery, want to contact one of our fishing bailiffs, or just want to send in pictures of your catches email email@example.com.

 All anglers should have a valid fishing licence issued by the Environment Agency.
-Buy your licence here.
+Buy your licence on the GOV website.

 At Sumners Ponds, we stock many different types of fish, including Mirror Carp, Common Carp Crucian Carp, Redmire Common, Simmonds Mirror Carp, Perch, Chub, Roach, Pike, Tench, Golden Tench, Barbel, Eels, and Bream.